jazzband/tablib/docs/index.rst

 `NetApp, Inc <http://netapp.com>`_ use Tablib internally.

-**Dave Coutts**
-   It's turning into one of my most used modules of 2010.
-You really hit a sweat spot for managing tabular data with a minimal amount of code and effort.

-**Brad Montgomery**
-    I think you nailed the "Python Zen" with tablib.
-Thanks again for an awesome lib!

 **Greg Thorton**
    Tablib by @kennethreitz saved my life.
 I had to consolidate like 5 huge poorly maintained lists of domains and data.
 It was a breeze!

+**Dave Coutts**
+   It's turning into one of my most used modules of 2010.
+You really hit a sweat spot for managing tabular data with a minimal amount of code and effort.

 **Mark Rogers**
    So, thanks to tablib I'm not angry about Excel...
 In fact, spreadsheet creation is done, so I'm happy.